 Also Featured In

-Delachaise is that mystery spot that you might cruise right by without noticing during a daytime trip on the St. Charles streetcar.
-Come evening, the outdoor patio, lit with twinkle lights, is always buzzing with a lively crowd along with couples enjoying date night.
-This spirited wine bar uptown is easy to love for its long convivial bar, lack of pretense, impressive wine list and most notably the Thai spiced mussels served with goose fat fries.
-Really everything at this atmospheric French-ish bistro is good; say yes to housemade pate and tender flank steak bruschetta, and double yes to the devilish chocolate souffle.
-And order a Viognier and Gruner by the glass - a treat for a white wine drinker weary of house Chardonnay.
+Delachaise lets you sleep in on the weekends, opening "early" - for them - on Saturday and Sundays at 3 pm.
+Day drinking and croque monsieur-munching is the perfect way to start the weekend at this under the radar spot along St. Charles Avenue.
+Dine on the outdoor patio, always buzzing with a lively crowd.
+This spirited wine bar uptown is easy to love for its long convivial bar, lack of pretense, impressive wine list and most notably the smoked salmon Johnny Cakes with vodka crème fraiche and caviar.
+Really everything at this atmospheric French-ish bistro is good, say yes to housemade pate and double yes to the devilish chocolate souffle.

 - Romantic Dining: "The Delachaise has one of the best wines by the glass programs in town."

 - Garden District's Best Lunch: "Lunch is only served on Saturday and Sundays at this French charmer."

 - Garden District's Best Brunch: "Every Saturday and Sunday a French-accented brunch menu commences at noon."